scolomar/proxy2aws/README.md

-This project consists of an NginX Reverse Proxy that will forward traffic from a cloud service to an internal service on premises and vice versa.
+This project consists of an NginX Reverse Proxy that will forward traffic from a cloud service to an internal service on premises and vice-versa.

 The connection between the proxy and the services is done through HTTPS with Basic Authentication.